-It is essential that learners complete the online training before attending the classroom training.
-The examination is based on both the online and classroom training.
+It is essential that learners complete the online training before attending the classroom training (this is referred to as Day 1).
+The examination is based on both the online programme and the classroom workshop event.

-An SSM has a focus on sustainability on the construction site.
+An BREEAM AP – Site/ SSM has a focus on sustainability on the construction site.
 Their main responsibility is to support the achievement of the sustainability design aspirations of the project at the construction, handover and close out stages, including the target BREEAM rating.
-SSMs are the champions of sustainability on site and ensure environmental site impacts are minimised.
-For BREEAM assessed projects, the involvement of a qualified SSM provides the opportunity to earn a BREEAM credit in the Management section, and further credits can be achieved by monitoring and limiting site impacts.
+They are the champions of sustainability on site and ensure environmental site impacts are minimised.
+For BREEAM assessed projects, the involvement of a qualified BREEAM AP – Site/ SSM provides the opportunity to earn a BREEAM credit in the Management section, and further credits can be achieved by monitoring and limiting site impacts.

 The pre-course online training covers the basics of sustainability on the construction site, including bridging the performance gap at the construction stage, basic issues that can affect environmental performance, infrared thermography, airtightness, and an overview of the most used environmental performance assessment tools.

-The classroom training specifically covers the role of the SSM, including helping to deliver the target BREEAM rating, reducing site impacts (waste, energy, water, local impacts), useful tools and actions to ensure the SSM’s success.
+The training specifically covers the role, including helping to deliver the target BREEAM rating, reducing site impacts (waste, energy, water, local impacts), useful tools and actions to ensure the BREEAM AP – Site/ SSM success.

 By the end of the training course, you will:

 - Be able to understand the basics of sustainability on site, both in the correct installation of building components for an optimum environmental performance of the finished building, and in minimising impacts from the building site and operations;